For showtimes, click here.

 3. Wood was a charmer.

-When interviewed for the part, Mankiewicz asked Natalie Wood if she had only read her part or the whole script.
+During the audition, Mankiewicz asked Natalie Wood if she had only read her part or the whole script.
 Shocked by the thought, she replied that she’d read the whole thing!
 Wood’s mother remained on set while her daughter worked, and one day, when they had been waiting due to delays, she asked the director when he would finally be ready.
 He joked that if her daughter could spell his last name, he’d be ready for her the next day.
-It took her two tries the next day but Wood got it right.
+It took her two tries the next day, but Wood got it right.
 Also, while working on this movie, Natalie was cast in another important role for the young actress, Miracle on 34th Street, after charming that director too.

 4. Tierney’s husband did her costumes!